rodo9999/Phonegap-Battery-Test/README.md

-# Phonegap-Battery-Test
+# phonegap-media-test
-A simple test of Phonegaps's Battery API.
+A base test of phonegap's Media plugin